needle-mirror/com.unity.addressables/Documentation~/ContentUpdateWorkflow.md

 Note that the example above has the following implications:

 1. Any changed local Assets remain unused on the user's device forever.
-2. If the user already cached a non-static bundle, they will need to re-download the bundle, including the unchanged Assets (in this instance, for example, AssetY and AssetZ).
+2. If the user already cached a non-static bundle, they will need to redownload the bundle, including the unchanged Assets (in this instance, for example, AssetY and AssetZ).
 Ideally, the user has not cached the bundle, in which case they simply need to download the new Remote_NonStatic bundle.
 3. If the user has already cached the Static_Remote bundle, they only need to download the updated asset (in this instance, AssetL via content_update_group).
 This is ideal in this case.
 If the user has not cached the bundle, they must download both the new AssetL via content_update_group and the now-defunct AssetL via the untouched Remote_Static bundle.
 Regardless of the initial cache state, at some point the user will have the defunct AssetL on their device, cached indefinitely despite never being accessed.

 The best setup for your remote content will depend on your specific use case.